To vote in any UK elections you must be registered on the electoral register.

 You shouldn't take photos inside the polling station as it might put the secrecy of the ballot at risk.

-You're more than welcome to take photos outside the polling station and share them on social media to encourage your friends and family to vote.
-You can use the hashtag #BarnsleyVote24 or #DogsAtPollingStations if you've taken your dog with you.
+You can take photos outside the polling station and share them on social media to encourage your friends and family to vote.

 Outside the polling station

 Your vote is yours and yours alone.
-You do not need to tell anyone how you voted.
+You don't need to tell anyone how you voted.

-Exit polls are sometimes conducted, where people – usually private companies working for newspapers or broadcasters – ask voters leaving the polling station who they voted for to help them predict what the outcome might be.
+Exit polls are sometimes conducted, where people – usually private companies working for newspapers or broadcasters – ask voters leaving the polling station who they voted for.
+This is used to help them predict what the outcome might be.
 You don't need to respond to their questions if you don't want to.

 Political discussion is not allowed inside and immediately around the polling station and staff will ask you to stop so that there's no risk of influencing other voters.
 If you want to debate your vote with friends or family, please do it away from the polling station.